garrettmflynn/LFP-Memory-Decoding/README.md

 **LFP-Memory-Decoding** is a machine learning pipeline developed for Song Lab at the University of Southern California for the DARPA Restoring Active Memory (RAM) program.

+LFP is derived through the use of a bandpass filter with cutoff frequencies .3 Hz and 250 Hz.

+### Steps to Use

+  0. Change all file paths from their defaults in Dashboard.m and LFPMD_0_Structure.m
+  1. Set data processing settings in Dashboard.m
+  2. Run Dashboard.m

 ## Scripts
 ### Dashboard.m